key4hep/key4hep-doc/docs/getting_started/help.md

 - email: key4hep dash sw @ cern dot ch

+If you have any issues, comments or requests, open an issue in the [bugtracker](https://github.com/key4hep/key4hep-spack/issues).

-For issues or requests related to the documentation, please use the [bugtracker](https://github.com/key4hep/key4hep-doc/issues).
+For issues or requests related to the documentation, please use the [documentation bugtracker](https://github.com/key4hep/key4hep-doc/issues).

-For discussions or help with a specific Key4hep package, you can open a request on its repository's bug tracker.
+For discussions or help with a specific Key4hep package, you can open a request on its repository's bugtracker.
 A [list of repositories](https://github.com/orgs/key4hep/repositories) is available on GitHub.